Umbrella Company in Germany

 Work Permit Application Process

-Non-EU nationals must apply for a residence visa for work purposes at the German consulate in their country of origin.
+Non-EU citizens (except for citizens of the United States of America, Australia, Canada, Israel, Japan, New Zealand, Switzerland and the Republic of Korea) are required to apply for a residence visa for work purposes at the German consulate in their country of origin.
 The consulate will contact the immigration department in Germany.
-Once approved, you will be granted a visa to enter Germany to complete the residence and work visa process.
-Once you arrive in Germany, you must make an appointment with the registration authority to apply for a work and residence permit.
+Once approved, the applicant will be granted a visa to enter Germany to complete the process.

 Switch Business Visa to Work Permit?

 Non-EU nationals must apply for the correct visa to enter the country.
-Short-stay visa cannot be changed into permanent residence visa.
+A short-stay visa cannot be switched to a permanent residence visa.

 How Can Umbrella Companies Help You Get a Work Permit in Germany ?